shravanngoswamii/mlg-blog/_posts/2024-01-20-flow-matching.md

 \end{equation*}
 $$

-This can be a useful way to construct move expressive flow!
+This can be a useful way to construct move expressive flows!
 The model's log-likelihood is then given by summing each flow's contribution

 $$